-We learn about series star Bolt through a few dialogue sequences scattered throughout the book.
+In the series debut, readers learn about series star Bolt through a few dialogue sequences scattered throughout the book.
 He was born in Texas, excelled at collegiate sports, served a stint in the Army and then became a successful wide receiver for the Dallas Cowboys.
-Other than being very athletic, Curtis doesn't attempt to build any validity into Bolt being an action hero.
-First and foremost, The Pro is a mystery series with some action sprinkled in to lure prospective shoppers.
+Other than being very athletic, Curtis wisely chooses not to validate Bolt as stereotypical 1970s action hero.
+The Pro is a mystery series with some action sprinkled in to lure prospective shoppers.
 After a horrific ankle injury ends his career, Bolt engages in a two-year swim in the bottle before rehabilitating and finding work in the Cowboys front office.
 This eventually leads to a sports agency deal that now finds Bolt representing a number of clients across all major sports.

 Bolt's office is in NYC, a rather busy place that's kept in order by sexy secretary Trish.
 As the novel opens, Bolt receives a call from the father of a top basketball recruit.
 IL star athlete Richie Sadler wants to discuss contracts with Bolt.
 It's this early portion of the book that really caters to basketball fans.
 In 1974, when this book was published, the NBA and ABA were two separate leagues.
 The two competed with each other for fans, TV rights and endorsement deals.
 Bolt, along with Richie's family, has an interesting discussion about the two possibly merging and teams like the Nets eventually becoming NBA properties.
 All of this is marvelous to read considering the merger actually came to fruition two years later.